 The ADG also prescribes for apartments at ground level or on a podium or similar structure, a private open space is provided instead of a balcony.
-It must have a minimum area of $15m^2$ and a minimum depth of 3 metres.
+It must have a minimum area of 15m2 and a minimum depth of 3 metres.

-Comment: The modified apartment private open space and balconies comply with the above requirements.
+Comment: The modified apartment layouts and the new apartments comply with the above requirements.